All Episodes

 Look at the charts.

-Oh, and what were you gonna say?
+Owen, what were you going to say?

-I I just don't understand the connection.
+I just don't understand the connection.

-The NQTEL investments when Twitter was first being put up for an IPO, you have to go back about what, 10 years ago, maybe a little bit more.
+The NQTEL investments, when Twitter was first being put up for an IPO, you have to go back about, what, 10 years ago, maybe a little bit more.

 When you start looking at what the investments were being put at with that IPO, they could not allow Twitter to be brought off to the right or the left.